Mvrjustid/Hierarchical-HAR-PBD-IMWUT21/README.md

     @article{wang2020leveraging,
-	     title={Leveraging Activity Recognition to Enable Protective Behavior Detection in Continuous Data}, author={Wang, Chongyang and Gao, Yuan and Mathur, Akhil and Williams, Amanda C DE.
-C and Lane, Nicholas D and Bianchi-Berthouze, Nadia}, journal={Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)}, publisher={ACM},
+	     title={Leveraging Activity Recognition to Enable Protective Behavior Detection in Continuous Data}, author={Wang, Chongyang and Gao, Yuan and Mathur, Akhil and Williams, Amanda C. DE C. and Lane, Nicholas D and Bianchi-Berthouze, Nadia}, journal={Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)}, publisher={ACM},
 	     year={2021}}